JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 (where L is loss, c is content, s is style, i is input-image, o is output-image and T is total)

-Now using this loss function we try to slightly modify the values of the random image ( this is done by using calculus ).
-Then again feed this slightly modified image into VGG19, again extract content and style, again compare it with the content image and style image, calculate the new value of loss from the loss function and use this loss to slightly modify the random image.
+Now using this loss function we try to slightly modify the values of the random image ( achieved by praying to calculus and getting its blessing ).
+Then again feed this slightly modified image into VGG19, again extract the content and the style, again compare it with the original content image and style image, calculate the extent of their difference from the loss function and use this loss to slightly modify the random image.
 We repeat the process until we cannot reduce the loss anymore.
 I agree that this is a lengthy and repetitive process, but as long as the computer does not complain we can make it to work as much as we want.

 When the loss does not reduce anymore, it indicates that our random image has evolved into the desired output image having the content very close to that of first input image and style very close to that of second input image.
 The next steps are straightforward too.
 You either build an app like prisma or write a blog 😃.